My youngest stomped into the living room last Monday and dumped his pack on the floor.

-Last year we had solved the problem by putting everything into one humungous three ring binder.
+A few years ago we had solved the problem by putting everything into one humungous three ring binder.

-This year, that didn't work, as the folders and notebooks were just too numerous.
+Last year, that didn't work, as the folders and notebooks were just too numerous.
 After six month's experimentation, we finally got a new system: a large expanding accordian folder that took file folders and spiral notebooks alike.
 It even took his assignment book.

 Which system works for your child may differ.
 But the idea is simple: if everything is in the same place and goes back and forth from home to school, materials are at home when needed and completed work goes back to school where it can be found.
 It's one less thing to remember.
 If you buy thinner notebooks and eliminate completed work, it isn't too much to carry.